The Sakura Martini-the perfect way to celebrate Junzo Sakakura

-This recipe comes from Bar Goto NYC.
-While we've missed cherry blossom season by at least a month or so this combination of ingredients was too perfect for the post on Junzo Sakakura to pass up.
-A classic modernist cocktail gets a uniquely Japanese twist in the way that Sakakura’s architecture combined classic modernist elements such pilotti and open floorplans with traditional Japanese craftmanship to create a new Japanese form of modernism.
+Cherry Blossom season is the perfect time to revisit the Sakura Martini, which accompanied the post on Junzo Sakakura.
+A classic cocktail gets a uniquely Japanese twist in the way that Sakakura’s architecture combined classic modernist elements such as pilotti and open floor plans, with traditional Japanese craftsmanship to create a new Japanese form of modernism.
+(Originally posted in June 2020)

 *If you want your blossom to look picture perfect, with petals unfurled, you might want to re-hydrate it in some sake/gin first but you will lose some of the delicious salty flavor.